ruscoe/ruscoe/README.md

 # Hi, I'm Dan

-I'm a software developer with a background in games, web, and API integrations.
+I'm a software developer with a background in games, web development, and API integrations.

 Lately I've been working on: